epinio/docs/docs/howtos/other/certificate_issuers.md

 # Using a Certificate Issuer

-Epinio comes with multiple [cert-manager cluster issuers](https://cert-manager.io/docs/configuration/) for creating certificates:
+Epinio comes with multiple [cert-manager ClusterIssuer](https://cert-manager.io/docs/configuration/) for creating certificates.
+By default it installs the `epinio-ca` and the `selfsigned-issuer`.
+If specified it will install also the `letsencrypt-staging` or `letsencrypt-production` issuer, to create certificates issued from [Let's Encrypt](https://letsencrypt.org/).

 * epinio-ca (default)
-* letsencrypt-production
-* selfsigned-issuer
+* selfsigned-issuer (internal)
+* letsencrypt-[staging|production] (optional)

-The issuer will be used for both, the Epinio API endpoint and workloads (i.e. pushed applications).
+The specified issuer will be used for both, the Epinio API endpoint and workloads (i.e. pushed applications).

 ## Choosing a Different Issuer

 When [installing Epinio with helm](../../installation/install_epinio.md#install-epinio), you can choose between those issuers by using the `global.tlsIssuer` helm variable.

-It's also possible to create a cert-manager cluster issuer in the cluster, before installing Epinio and referencing it by name when installing.
+It's also possible to create a cert-manager cluster issuer in the cluster, before installing Epinio and referencing it by name when installing, using the `global.customTlsIssuer`.

-When using the `letsencrypt-production` issuer further use the `global.tlsIssuerEmail` helm variable to set an email address for the reception of the certificate notification emails sent by that issuer. __Note__, the default address is `epinio@suse.com`.
+When using the `letsencrypt-staging` or `letsencrypt-production` issuer further use the `global.tlsIssuerEmail` helm variable to set an email address for the reception of the certificate notification emails sent by that issuer. __Note__, the default address is `epinio@suse.com`.